Ty Outlaw

-Tyrone Khalil Outlaw (born August 19, 1995) is an American professional basketball player who last played for the Wisconsin Herd of the NBA G League.
+Tyrone Khalil Outlaw (born August 19, 1995) is a former American professional basketball player who last played for the Wisconsin Herd of the NBA G League.
 He played college basketball for the Virginia Tech Hokies, the Lee College Runnin' Rebels and the UNC Greensboro Spartans.
-In June 2021, he welcomed his first child with his wife, Hannah Creel Outlaw.

 High school career

 Outlaw grew up in Roxboro, North Carolina, the son of nurse Patricia Bumphus and former standout player Tyrone Outlaw Sr., and he was a fan of Duke basketball.
 He attended Person High School.
 As a senior, Outlaw averaged 24 points and 12 rebounds per game.
 He was a two-time All-State selection and played AAU basketball with Garner Road.
 Outlaw signed with UNC Greensboro.

 College career

 As a freshman at UNC Greensboro, Outlaw averaged 5.4 points and 2.1 rebounds per game, shooting 41.3 percent from the field and 32.7 percent from behind the arc.
 He had a season-high 17 points against Georgia Southern.
 Following the season, Outlaw transferred to Lee College, choosing the Runnin' Rebels over Vincennes University.
 Outlaw ranked 12th in the nation in scoring amongst junior college players with 21.5 points per game.
 He opted to transfer to Virginia Tech.

 During a checkup, it was discovered that Outlaw had the rare heart condition hypertrophic cardiomyopathy.
-He was forced to sit out the 2014-15 season and not even lift weights until January 2015.
+He was forced to sit out the 2014–15 season and not even lift weights until January 2015.
 Outlaw changed his diet and took a high blood pressure medication, and in May he was cleared to resume playing basketball.
-On February 27, 2017, he scored a career-high 24 points in a 66-61 victory against Miami (Fla.) and hit a Virginia Tech-record eight three-pointers.
+On February 27, 2017, he scored a career-high 24 points in a 66–61 victory against Miami (Fla.) and hit a Virginia Tech-record eight three-pointers.
 As a redshirt junior, Outlaw averaged 6.3 points per game, starting 14 of the final 16 games.
 During a pickup game in July 2017, he tore his ACL, forcing him to miss the following season.
 He was granted a sixth year of eligibility by the NCAA.
 Outlaw posted 10 points and a team-high 11 rebounds in the second round of the NCAA Tournament against Liberty.
 On March 20, he was charged but found not guilty for drug possession after marijuana was discovered when a search warrant was issued for the apartment he shared with former teammate Chris Clarke.
 After passing a drug screen, coach Buzz Williams allowed Outlaw to play in the Sweet 16 game against Duke, which the Hokies lost in the final seconds.
 He finished the season averaging 8.6 points and 5.2 rebounds per game.